Want to get my easy to follow Tech Tips in your email?

 However, the above being said, if the cottage is served by it’s own electrical panel your best option is to have a second Internet connection installed in the cottage.

 Update from James: Thanks so much, Rick!
-The cottage is indeed wired to the house’s electrical panel so this looks to be the perfect solution.
-I ordered one of the WiFi extenders you recommended and I’ll let you know how it goes after it gets here.
+The cottage is indeed wired to the house’s electrical panel.
+I ordered one of the powerline WiFi extenders and it’s working great!